bessarabov/mac2mqtt/README.md

  * current volume
  * volume mute state
  * battery charge percent
+ * if macOS is connected to MQTT

-You can send topics to:
+You can send commands to MQTT to:

  * change volume
  * mute/unmute